Global Evangelism / Communicating the Gospel in a Pluralistic World at NBC

 Good question.
 It refers to a total of the two parts.
 However,

-responses in 250 words.
-Others may take 400 or more words to say basically the same thing.
+succinct responses in 250 words.
+Others may take 400 or more words to say the same thing. :-)

 More important than the number of words -- whether it contains 250 or 500 words -- is that your

-"Will an "incomplete" in a course affect my Grade Point Average (GPA)?"
+"Will an 'Incomplete' grade in a course affect my Grade Point Average (GPA)?"

 An "incomplete" grade means you are not getting any academic

 credit for that class.
-So, it so is not included in any way in the grade point average.
+So, it is not included in a student's overall grade point average.
 However, if

 you do not meet the agreed-upon deadline for turning in missing work, then the "I" will turn into

-whatever default grade you had at the end o the course.
-That grade will be included in your
+whatever default grade you had at the end of the course.
+That letter grade will be included in your

 GPA.